 I would thoroughly recommend a visit to Ogawa Suwa Shrine for those visiting Fukushima during early April.
 Please remember to check about whether the cherry blossom is in full bloom before your visit though, as the timing is slightly different every year!

-15 minute drive from Iwaki Chuo IC off of the Joban Expressway.
-Or a 15 minute taxi from Iwaki Station.
+- By car: 15 min drive from Iwaki Chuo IC off of the Joban Expressway.

 For information on travelling to Iwaki City – including info on how to get around the city – please read my travel guide here.